Montana tribes combine traditional knowledge and Western science in climate plan

 This year Montana, like much of the West, had a record-breaking warm spring with snowpack well below average across much of the state.
 Heading into the projected hot, dry summer, Durglo is particularly worried about wildfires.
 Smoke from as far as Canada, Washington, and Oregon can blow in and settle over the reservation, which sits in a glacially carved valley.

 Durglo spent the last several years putting up air quality sensors across the reservation.
 The sensors have been placed in people's homes, in schools, and in outdoor locations.
 They're part of a freely available global network that gathers real-time air quality measurements.
-Durglo also helped local schools join the EPA's program to fly different-colored flags corresponding to air-quality "color," such as red when the air is unhealthy.
+Durglo also helped local schools join the EPA's program to fly colored flags corresponding to air quality, such as red when the air is unhealthy.

 "What that data has shown us is that there are days when it's really smoky out where your air quality inside your building is almost as bad or worse than it is outside," Durglo said.